 We continue to carefully monitor the situation to ensure we follow the latest Government, Public Health England and Construction Council guidance.
 Thakeham Group was an early signatory of the HBF and MHCLG launch Charter for Safe Working Practice.
 We remain committed to working with government and industry bodies to ensure we are implementing safe COVID-19 working practices.

-We will continue to issue further updates as our plans evolve as this situation develops.
+We will continue to issue further updates as our plans evolve and as the situation develops.

-To help prevent the spread of the virus and protect everyone, we are asking on arrival all visitors to our offices to use hand sanitiser, undertake a heat test and we are providing gloves and face coverings.
-Posters are clearly displayed and we send information leaflets prior to each and every visit.
-Our head office, however, remains closed to all outside visitors.
+To help prevent the spread of the virus, everyone is asked to use hand sanitiser, undertake a heat test and we are providing gloves and face coverings.

 For Thakeham Rob Boughton, CEO, said: